Ulcerating cancer wounds

 - cotton bedding and clothing.

-If the itching continues, your doctor or nurse may suggest using a TENS machine (transcutaneous electrical nerve stimulation machine).
-TENS machines stimulate nerves that carry non-painful messages to the brain.
-This overrides and stops the pain messages.
+If itching does not improve, your doctor or nurse may suggest using a TENS (transcutaneous electrical nerve stimulation) machine.
+A TENS machine stimulates nerves that carry non-painful messages to your brain.
+It is thought that TENS may work by blocking messages from being carried along the nerves to the brain.
 They can also make the body release its own painkillers (endorphins).

-If you are allergic to any dressings or adhesives, it is important to tell your nurse or doctor, as this may be a cause of itching.
+If you are allergic to any dressings or adhesives, it is important to tell your nurse or doctor as this may cause itching.

-Sometimes the wound may be in an awkward position, for example in the armpit.
+The wound may be in an awkward position, for example in your armpit.
 This can make it difficult to find the right size and shape of dressing, and the best way of securing it.
-You may find the following ways of holding the dressing in place helpful:
+You could try the following ways of holding the dressing in place:

 - Using clothing bandages, for example Tubifast™, Comfifast™ and Skinnies WEB™.
 Your nurse can give you more information about these.

-- Wearing Lycra® clothing, such as crop tops, t-shirt vests or cycling shorts, to help keep a dressing in the right position under clothing.
+- Wearing Lycra® clothing, such as crop tops, t-shirt vests or cycling shorts.
+This helps to keep a dressing in the right position under clothing.

 Support groups, counselling and complementary therapies, such as relaxation and aromatherapy, can also be helpful.
-Our cancer support specialists on 0808 808 00 00 can give you details of support organisations and counselling services in your area.
+Our cancer support specialists (0808 808 00 00) can give you details of support organisations and counselling services in your area.